.

 The focus has been on the expansion of geothermal power and the construction of wind-powered plants.

-Victor Williams, the Head of Investment and Corporate Banking at the Standard Bank of South Africa, whose bank is also funding the renewable energy projects, said the bank was keen on financing renewable energy projects across the Eastern Africa region.
+Victor Williams, the Head of Investment and Corporate Banking at the Standard Bank of South Africa, whose bank is also funding the renewable energy projects, said the bank was keen on financing renewable energy projects across the Eastern Africa region."Financing of renewable energy projects is key to our markets, especially in East Africa, where we fund geothermal, solar and biomas projects," Williams said.

 He said the bank was funding the Kinangop Wind Power project in central Kenya, which aims to generate 60 MW as well as the Turkana wind power project.